LalaIAm/cline-novelist/memory-bank/progress.md

    - Implemented MFA support with multiple verification methods
    - Set up protected routes for authenticated content

-The project has completed Phase 1's UI/UX design and wireframing milestone.
+The project has completed Phase 1's UI/UX design and wireframing milestone, as well as the authentication system implementation.
 The responsive wireframes, including the new writing workspace, are now in place.
-The authentication system implementation is progressing well, with key components in place.
-The next major focus will be on completing the email verification system, database schema refinement, and conducting security audits for the authentication system.
+A comprehensive authentication system has been implemented with social login options, multi-factor authentication, and email verification.
+The next major focus will be on database schema design for novel-related models and technical architecture documentation.

 ## Known Issues